 All it would take is to put aside a little time now to reflect, ponder, plan and connect.

-Here are 5 actions to take now to set you up for career success in 2016.
+Here are 5 actions to take now to set you up for career success in the new year.

 What are you most proud of?

-Think about the things you have learnt and the new skills have you mastered.
+Think about the things you have learnt and the new skills you mastered.
 Reflect on the people within your network who have contributed to your career this year.
-Have you let them know how import they have been to you this year?
+Have you let them know how important they have been to you this year?

 2. Decide what you want.
 So many people leave their career up to chance.
 For some, that works just fine.
-But for most people what usually happens is that at some point in their career they realise that they have ended up some place they would rather not be!
+But, for most people, what usually happens is that at some point in their career they realise they have ended up some place they would rather not be!

 It is time to consciously create your career.
-If you don’t know what that is, then a good place to start is to decide whether you want to stay in your current role or to start your search for something new?
+A good place to start is to decide whether you want to stay in your current role or to start your search for something new.

-If you decide that staying in your current role is perfect for you right now, then think about what new skills and experience you will focus on obtaining in 2016.
+If you decide that staying in your current role is perfect for you right now, then think about what new skills and experiences you will focus on in the new year.

-Remember – if we are not growing, we will start to stagnate.
+Remember – if you are not growing, you will start to stagnate.

-But maybe it’s time for a new role.
-If it is time… it’s likely, intuitively, you already know it.
-Yes, I know it might be easier or less effort to stay where you are, but way to often I see women staying in roles that have gone way beyond there use by date.
-In the long run this only leads to dissatisfaction, disengagement and unhappiness.
-If you are still not sure what you want then this might help.
+If it’s time for a new role it’s likely, intuitively, you already know it.
+Yes, I know it might be easier or less effort to stay where you are but, too often, I see women staying in roles that have gone way beyond their use-by date.
+In the long run, this only leads to dissatisfaction, disengagement and unhappiness.

-The truth is we all need to be on LinkedIn – with an up to date photo, a bit of information about each of your roles and a summary sections that makes you sound like a real life, interesting person.
+The truth is – we all need to be on LinkedIn, with an up to date photo, a bit of information about each of your roles and a summary section that makes you sound like a real life, interesting person.

 Creating a presence and relationships through being on LinkedIn is like having insurance for when you are looking for a new role!

 4. Nurture your network.
 This is pretty easy at this time of the year with the festive silly season in full swing.
-Utilise this social time of the year to nurture your relationships or to create new relationships with key influences.
+Utilise this social time to nurture your relationships or create new relationships with key influences.